 MacLennan has performed and had installations at MoMA PS1, PS122, The Andrus Planetarium, Hudson River Museum, Art in General, The National Gallery of Canada, The H.R.
 MacMillan Planetarium in British Columbia, and the Art Gallery of Ontario.

-Her films were shown at St. Marks Poetry Project, New York, E’cole Nationale d’Art de Cergy Pontoise and Maxililien Guiol Gallery in Paris and Euro Underground Film Festival.
-Awards were won at The New York Film Festival, Brussels International Film Festival, Ohio Film Festival, Louisville Film Festival, and the Annual Festival of Experimental Film, Chicago Art Institute.
-The Galerie Articule in Montreal hosted a retrospective of her films.
+She has screened films in Brussels, London, NYC, Paris, Poland, Chicago and New Mexico.
+In addition, her films received awards at The New York Film Festival, Brussels International Film Festival, Ohio Film Festival, Louisville Film Festival, and the Annual Festival of Experimental Film, Chicago Art Institute.
+Galerie Articule in Montreal hosted a retrospective of her films as well.

-Her book, 1 Walked out of 2 and Forgot It was published by The Something Else Press and reviewed by The New York Times.
+Her book, 1 Walked out of 2 and Forgot It, was published by The Something Else Press and reviewed by The New York Times.
 John Cage wrote the sample/foreword to another of her books, Singing the Stars, published by Coach House Press.

 Her photographic work has been exhibited in Germany, UK, Italy, Russia, Bulgaria, Poland, Los Angeles, Vermont, Colorado and California.
 An Honorable Mention was awarded for her photos in Interview Online Magazine, Berlin, Germany, The Center for Fine Art Photography, CO, The Julia Margaret Cameron Awards, Berlin, Germany, and IPA 2018 International Photography Awards, NY.

 About her process in creating digitally enhanced photos, MacLennan says: